-- 4. Financial markets and product knowledge - 4.1 In those schemes with invested funds, an understanding of financial markets and products is fundamental.
+4. Financial markets and product knowledge

+4.1 In those schemes with invested funds, an understanding of financial markets and products is fundamental.
 The depth of knowledge will depend to some degree upon the particular approach to investment management undertaken by the Fund.
-The investment activities of LGPS Funds for example can be split into two groups those Funds that use external managers to manage all of their investment portfolio and those that undertake some or all of their investment activities using in-house investment managers.
+The investment activities of LGPS Funds for example can be split into two groups - those Funds that use external managers to manage all of their investment portfolio and those that undertake some or all of their investment activities using in-house investment managers.

 The time given during the quarterly meetings of the Pensions Committee to reviewing financial markets and product knowledge is limited.
 This fundamental knowledge should be updated regularly not only by the Convener and Vice Convener, but all 'trustees' through attendance at a minimum of one investment conference per annum.
 There is a wide selection of national conferences such as the PLSA Investment Conference, however there are also a wide number of conferences hosted by fund managers to which 'trustees' are invited.
-Likewise attendance at such events as the LAPFF annual conference provides 'trustees' with an insight to future legislation that may impact on the companies in which we invest.
-A list of forthcoming conferences is reported annually to the June meeting of the Pensions Committee.
+Likewise attendance at such events as the LAPFF annual conference provides 'trustees' with an insight into future legislation that may impact on the companies in which we invest.
+Forthcoming conferences are reported to the Pensions Committee regularly.

-- 5. Actuarial methods, standards and practices - 5.1 The scheme actuary holds a key position in the financial management of a pension scheme.
+5. Actuarial methods, standards and practices

+5.1 The scheme actuary holds a key position in the financial management of a pension scheme.
 A successful pension scheme financial manager will need to be able to do more than simply manage the relationship with their actuary.
 They will need to understand, at some levels in detail, the work of the actuary and the way in which actuarial information is produced and the impact it has on both the finances of the scheme and the employer.